TIBCOSoftware/snappydata/docs/howto/spark_installation_using_smart_connector.md

 exit;
 ```

-A Smart Connector Application can now connect to this SnappyData cluster.
-The following command executes an example that queries SNAPPY_COL_TABLE and creates a new table inside SnappyData cluster.
-SnappyData package has to be specified along with the application jar to run the Smart Connector application.
+A Smart Connector Application can now connect to this TIBCO ComputeDB cluster.
+The following command executes an example that queries SNAPPY_COL_TABLE and creates a new table inside TIBCO ComputeDB cluster.
+TIBCO ComputeDB package has to be specified along with the application jar to run the Smart Connector application.

 ```pre
 $ ./bin/spark-submit --master local[*] --conf spark.snappydata.connection=localhost:1527  --class org.apache.spark.examples.snappydata.SmartConnectorExample   --packages SnappyDataInc:snappydata:1.0.2.1-s_2.11 $SNAPPY_HOME/examples/jars/quickstart.jar